malcolmmorton77/call-them-back/README.md

 # Malcolm M.

-# About this project
+## About this project

+- to create a virtual environment with all the dependencies involved, I used the command `virtualenv [name]`
+- run `source [name]/bin/activate`
+- next, run `pip install twilio==5.7.0` to install the twilio pkgs
-- I wanted to create this to begin robo-dialling back the scammer calls
+- I wanted to create this to begin robo-dialling back the scam calls

 # Fixes